Teaching-Accessibility/Reflow/README.md

 ### Inaccessible vs Accessible Activity

+The intent behind this activity is to demonstrate a website with faulty reflow design (the inaccessible page) and quiz the students on what information is on the page.
+Then, we will show the students the accessible page and quiz them again with the same quiz to show the change in answers now that they have the whole picture.

 - Activity: [Inaccessible](https://teaching-accessibility.github.io/ReflowCC/Inaccessible/)
   - This activity lets you review an inaccessable website where reflow is the main issue
   - Script: The script for the Inaccessible site is found in the [directory as Inaccessible](Activity/Inaccessible)